rayaman/multi/README.md

 Known Bugs/Issues
 -----------------
 In regards to integrations, thread cancellation works slightly different for love2d and lanes.
 Within love2d I was unable to (To lazy to...) not use the multi library within the thread.
 A fix for this is to call `multi:Stop()` when you are done with your threaded code!
 This may change however if I find a way to work around this.
 In love2d in order to mimic the GLOBAL table I needed the library to constantly sync tha data...
 You can use the sThread.waitFor(varname), or sThread.hold(func) methods to sync the globals, to get the value instead of using GLOBAL and this could work.
 If you want to go this route I suggest setting multi.isRunning=true to prevent the auto runner from doing its thing!
 This will make the multi manager no longer function, but thats the point :P

+Another bug concerns the SystemThreadedJobQueue, Only 1 can be used for now...
+Vreating more may not be a good idea.

 Usage:</br>
 -----